 Mental and emotional well-being are at a crisis point in society, and particularly within our activity.
 We have all lost friends and colleagues to burnout, breakdown, and at worst, self-harm.
 If you are debating in front of me, and contribute to societal stigmas surrounding mental health or belittle/bully your opponent in any way that is related to their emotional state or personal struggles with mental wellness, you will lose with minimum speaks.
 I can't make that any more clear.
 If you are presenting arguments related to suicide, depression, or self-harm, you must give a content warning for my sake and for your opponent's.
 I am not flexible on this.

 Condo: Fine, although I don't think all conceded offense on kicked arguments just goes away because the argument is conditional (especially stuff like oppression/discourse-related offense).
 Be really, really careful before you kick a K, especially if it is identity-related - I think reps matter.
 I am more likely to entertain condo bad if there are multiple conditional advocacies.

-Flashing/Email/Disclosure: YES.
-I will vote for disclosure theory, but have a higher threshold for punishing or making an example of novices or non-circuit debaters who don't know or use the wiki.
-Lying during disclosure will get you dropped.
+Flashing/Email/Disclosure: I will vote for disclosure theory, but have a higher threshold for punishing or making an example of novices or non-circuit debaters who don't know or use the wiki.
+Lying during disclosure will get you dropped with 25 speaks.
 If you're super experienced, please consider not being shitty about disclosure to novice or small-school debaters who simply don't know any better.
 Educate them so that they'll be in a position to teach good practices in future rounds.
 My personal perspective on disclosure is informed by my background as a lawyer - I liken disclosure to the discovery process, and think debate is a lot better when we are informed.
-One caveat to prior disclosure is that I do conform to "breaking new" norms, though I suppose I'd listen to theory about it.
+One caveat to prior disclosure is that I do conform to "breaking new" norms, though I listen to theory about it.
 For sharing, I prefer email.
 Please include me on email chains.

 Sitting/Standing: Whatever.
 I have my own debaters stand if they can because it helps with volume and clarity.
 But do your thing, it won't affect speaks.
 Maybe look at me every once in a while, your call.